- 1 cup butter, softened

 - 1/2 cup 60% cacao bittersweet chocolate baking chips

 - 1/2 cup vanilla or white chips

 - 1/3 to 1/2 cup crushed peppermint candies

-- Preheat oven to 375°.
-Cream butter and sugars until light and fluffy.
+- In a large mixing bowl, cream butter and sugars until light and fluffy.
 Beat in eggs and vanilla.
-In a separate bowl, whisk flour, cocoa, salt and baking soda; gradually beat into creamed mixture.
-Stir in chocolate chips.
+Combine the flour, cocoa, salt and baking soda; gradually add to creamed mixture and mix well.
+Stir in the chocolate chips.

 Reviews forTriple-Chocolate Peppermint Treats